Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Non-Convex Cost Functions

-When the function $Q$ is not strongly convex, if processes obtain disjoint estimations at each iteration, they may compute \emph{diverging} learning parameters in each iteration.
+When the function $Q$ is not strongly convex, processes that obtain disjoint estimations at an iteration may compute \emph{diverging} learning parameters.
 For this reason, we need to ensure that processes communicate with intersecting sets of \emph{clusters}.
-To further expedite the contraction rate, and reduce the distance between the learning parameters, we end each iteration with \emph{multidimensional approximate agreement} (\emph{MAA}).
-The input to MAA is the local learning parameter, and its output serves as the learning parameter for the next iteration.
+To further expedite the contraction rate, and reduce the distance between the learning parameters, we end each iteration with \emph{multidimensional approximate agreement} (\emph{MDAA}).
+The input to MDAA is the local learning parameter, and its output serves as the learning parameter for the next iteration.